Bømlo: Name

+The municipality is named after the main island of Bømlo (Bymbil).
+The name is possibly derived from the word bembel which means "navel" or "stomach", referring to the "thick" or "swollen" mountain formation of Siggjo.
+Another possibility is that the name is referring to Bǫmburr, the name of a mythological Norse dwarf.
+Historically, the name of the municipality was spelled Bømmel.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Bømlo.

 Coat of arms

 The coat of arms was granted on 29 February 1980.
-Its colors include red and light grey, and illustrates the leaf of a water lily interlaced with a trefoil.
+The official blazon is "Gules, a sea-leaf argent" (Eit kvitt sjøblad på raud botn).
+This means the arms have a red field (background) and the charge is the leaf of a water lily interlaced with a trefoil.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The trefoil symbolizes the three former municipalities Bremnes, Moster, and Bømlo, which were united in 1963.
-The water lily leaf, however, was simply chosen as a decorative element without any further significance.
+The water lily leaf was chosen because this heart-shaped design is an old Norwegian heraldic charge.
+The arms were designed by Magnus Hardeland.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has four parishes (sokn) within the municipality of Bømlo.
 It is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 The municipality includes about 900 islands, islets, and skerries, although most are very small and uninhabited.
 The main island is also called Bømlo, and other notable islands in Bømlo municipality include Moster, Otterøya, Spyssøya, Goddo, and Espevær.
 The municipality lies north of the entrance to the Hardangerfjorden, south of the Selbjørnsfjorden, and west of the Stokksundet.
 The Innværfjorden is a small fjord that cuts into the island of Bømlo around the village of Rubbestadneset.

 The large island of Stord lies to the east.
 Bømlo is connected to Stord by the Triangle Link, which has made transportation to and from the municipality easier and more effective.

 Bømlo is commonly distinguished in respect to residential ares.
 These areas include Svortland (previously Bremnes), Søra-Bømlo (South-Bømlo), Rubbestadneset, Moster, Finnås, Gilje, Goddo, and Hiskjo.
 Svortland is the administrative centre where there are stores, a cultural centre, schools and official buildings, and is located a bit north of the centre of the island.
 Moster is on the other hand more to the east with a high percentage of Christians devoted to at least three different christian denominations.